deepanshi0/Tally_task/README.md

 ## Multiplayer

 To access the multiplayer mode, you need an active internet connection to connect with other players.
 The game will establish real-time communication using Socket.io, ensuring a seamless and engaging multiplayer experience.

+## Technologies Used
+NFS Word is built using the following technologies and libraries:

+React: JavaScript library for building user interfaces.
+Socket.io: Real-time communication library for multiplayer functionality.
+Framer motion: Library for creating smooth animations and transitions.

 ## Contributing